 3.6.1.1 The installed lighting power in the Proposed Design is typically not just equal to the total wattage of the bulbs and must be calculated as described in Section 9.1.3 of ASHRAE 90.1 to include power consumed by the ballasts.
 In contrast to Appendix G, EPA allows installed lamp wattage to be used, even if the fixture is rated for greater wattage.
-For example, a screw-based fixture rated at 100 Watt maximum, with a 26 Watt CFL installed, may be modeled as 26 Watts.
+For example, a screw-based fixture rated at 100 Watt maximum, with an ENERGY STAR qualifieda 26 Watt CFL installed, may be modeled as 26 Watts, plus any power consumed by the ballast.